12Sapphire/12Sapphire.github.io/Projects.md

 [Landslide Detection System](Landslide-Detection-System.md)

-In this project I built a simple landslide detection device that can detect landslide on a landslide model.
+In this project I built a simple landslide detection device that can detect landslides on a model.